 Angela feels passionately about humane education and for some years ran a series of EASE workshops on ‘Being Kind to Animals’ at local schools in Devon.
 “Doing these workshops made me realise how much I enjoy teaching, and I have since gone on to develop my skills enabling me to deliver bereavement support coaching to staff in animal welfare organisations and vet practices.”

-Angela was awarded a Fellowship of the Society of Bereavement Practitioners in respect of her work in pet loss support, and is a Consultant Specialist Practitioner to the Society.
+Angela was awarded a Fellowship of the Society of Bereavement Practitioners in respect of her work in pet loss support.
 The Society has also conferred the SBP Trust Mark on EASE in recognition of their appreciation of the work and the quality of care provided.